Occasionally having dry eyes may be familiar to you with symptoms like redness, itching, and a burning sensation.

 Note that you should only exercise this technique twice a week and until symptoms improve before giving up when the balance is found.

-Dry eyes can indeed pose significant challenges.
+Dry eyes can indeed pose a significant issue.

 Frequently asked questions about dry eyes